manadart/SharpGeoJSON/readme.txt

 The original can be located here: http://geojsondotnet.codeplex.com/

-Hats off to langsamu for this tidy little project.
+Hats off to Samu Lang for this tidy little project.